nicolasblanco/github/README.md

 ### Pagination

-For pagination, the client has such functions as `Github.Client.fetch_more!` and `Github.Client.fetch_all!`.
+For pagination, the client has such functions as [Github.Client.fetch_more!](https://hexdocs.pm/github/Github.Client.html#fetch_more!/1) and [Github.Client.fetch_all!](https://hexdocs.pm/github/Github.Client.html#fetch_all!/1).
 Here is an example:

 ```elixir
 iex> client = %Github.Client{access_token: "access_token"}